blay/blay.se/edgeryders.markdown

 administrative matter and turn them into contested political issues.
 In the case of ACTA — the negotiations of a trade agreement.
 As a consequence, there is no clear divide among the political parties on this issue.
-No one ’’owns’’ this issue or a position on it and this can create interesting political alliances.
+No one ”owns” this issue or a position on it and this can create interesting political alliances.

 > An unintended consequence of this political diversity on the streets